aep/halu/README.md

 usage:

-    halu file.html make the button green. dont hallucinate. i will donate to the torment nexus.
+    cd myproject
+    halu
+    > read all the code and judge it in the voice of Judge Judy

-it'll show a diff of changes. quit diff with q, then press enter to apply diff or ^c to cancel
+it can edit files etc, but any write change will show a diff first which you have to accept with enter or ^c to abort